 Challenge: Information becomes outdated quickly, and learners may receive irrelevant or inaccurate knowledge.

 Solution: Regularly review and update the content based on industry changes, learner feedback, and new research.
-Adopt a flexible design that allows for quick updates without overhauling the entire course.

 Time Constraints